It all begins with writing for me; specifically three cannabis screenplays.

 GANJA TALES is a Drama

-Logline: A brother just out of drug court battles demons inside and out while driving his sister cross-country to Seattle to grow legal marijuana for her epilepsy seizures and his Iraq War PTSD.
+Logline: A brother battles demons both inside and out while driving his sister cross-country to Seattle to grow legal marijuana for her epilepsy seizures and his Iraq War PTSD.
 But when his sister is kidnapped, an ex-stripper with ESP teaches him that violence alone won’t save her.

 The entire premise of Ganja Tales is a brother’s love for his sister.
 So we have a sibling love story.
 I have a sister.
 And I would like to think that if she were ill and I could do something about it that I would do what Tony does for his sister Katie in Ganja Tales: drive her cross-country to get her some 420 healing.